ncsa/MayomicsVC/README.md

 <summary>
 6. Run validator to validate entries in JSON
 </summary>
 In order for the workflow to run successfully, the variable types of the input variables must be what the Cromwell expects from the WDL code.
-We have writted another python script to ensure that this is the case.Pass in the newly filled in json file, and the key_types file from the repository:
+We have writted another python script to ensure that this is the case.
+Pass in the newly filled in json file, and the `key_types` file from the repository (and see [here](https://github.com/ncsa/MayomicsVC/blob/ab1701f776f2f03807bb5da9473d42c9f7756877/src/python/config/validator/README.md) for more information):

 ```
-python MayomicsVC/src/python/key_validator.py -i Jsons
+python MayomicsVC/src/python/key_validator.py -i Jsons/GermlineMasterWorkflow.FilledIn.json --KeyTypeFile MayomicsVC/key_types.json
-/GermlineMasterWorkflow.FilledIn.json --KeyTypeFile MayomicsVC/key_types.
-json
 ```

 </details>